ExaWorks/psij-python/docs/user_guide.rst

 And by way of comparison, other backends can be selected with the tabs above.
 Note that the only difference is the argument to the get_instance method.

-The Job Executor implementation will translate all PSI/J API activities into the respective backend commands and run them on the backend, while at the same time monitoring the backend jobs for failure, completion or other state updates.
+The `JobExecutor` implementation will translate all PSI/J API activities into the respective backend commands and run them on the backend, while at the same time monitoring the backend jobs for failure, completion or other state updates.